sergsuslenkov/europython2018/Teaching_Python_to_Beginners.md

  "flow", the two preconditions for this are the right difficulty level (not too hard, not too easy) and that there is a tight feedback loop.
  * Set the goals (long term on shorter) – real problems to solve
- * Examples of things like this:
-  * games
-  * things that can be understood easily
-  * visualisations
-  * IPyWidgets / graphs to show results of functions
  * Have the exercises be *simple* but *real*:
      * Simplified for the student
      * Real problem to solve
      * Result looks like something you know or use
  * Give existing code for student to tinker with, not get them to build from scratch.
 This will give a visible result quicker.